-For vendors of insurance core systems, the path to insurance ecosystems and customer-centricity has been to market their insurtech partnerships and libraries of pre-integration while they re-architect their core systems.
+For vendors of life insurance core systems, the path to ecosystems and customer centricity has been to market their insurtech partnerships and libraries of preintegrations while they rearchitect their core systems.

-But that approach is short-sighted given the limited number of partners that those core systems vendors can effectively manage compared to the huge and growing number of insurtech options available.
+But that approach is shortsighted given the limited number of partners that those core systems vendors can effectively manage compared to the huge and growing number of insurtech options available.

-Consider this: The Insurtech sector received \$6.37 billion in funding commitments in 2019, according to Willis Towers Watson's "Quarterly InsurTech Briefing."
-In Q419 alone, investments totaled a record-breaking \$1.99 billion in 75 projects.
+Consider this: The insurtech sector received \$7.4 billion in funding commitments in the first half of 2021, according to Willis Towers Watson's "Quarterly InsurTech Briefing."
+Of these, only 15 deals represented almost 70% of total funding.